-Land Package: Comprised of 9 crown grants and 11 mineral claims that together cover an area of approximately 9200 hectares.
+Land Package: Comprised of 9 crown grants and 11 mineral claims for an approximate 2150 hectares.

 Location: The Gold Drop property is centered about 9 kilometres northeast of Greenwood, in Southern British Columbia.

 Permitted: Notice-of-work permits from the Ministry of Energy and Mines for drilling and trenching work on the Gold Drop property are in place.

 Description: Description: The property covers geologically prospective ground in the well-mineralized Greenwood District, and hosts 8 or more known low-sulfide, gold-bearing veins or vein systems, including the North Star (082ESE152), Gold Drop (082ESE153), Amandy (082ESE126), Lakeview (082ESE056) and Moonlight (082ESE224).

 Infrastructure: Power is available on the property.
 Water is available, seasonally, from a small pond or several small creeks on the property, or from Jewel Lake.
 Services, including room, board and fuel, are available in Greenwood (population < 600).
 Grand Forks, with a population of about 8,000 in the city and immediate surrounding area, is a major supply center.
 Most services needed for exploration are available in Grand Forks, located 40 km east along Highway 3 from Greenwood.
 The closest full-service airports are located in Kelowna, Penticton or Castlegar.

 Access: There is road access to the property from Greenwood, by Highway 3 for 4 km to the Boundary Creek road, for 1.5 km and a further 9 km on the Jewel Lake road to the Jewel Lake-Eholt road.
 Access to the eastern part of the property can be obtained through the Dentonia mine site.
 Several spur roads provide 4-wheel drive access to other parts of the property.